Morph23/Counterfactual/README.md

 - To run on more images, change the `test_images` slice in `main.py`.
 - To save additional outputs, extend `src/utils/visualization.py` and call the desired plotting function in `main.py`.

-If you'd like, I can add command aliases or a small wrapper script to automate dataset setup and demo runs.
-  4. Check if target class is achieved
-  5. Return counterfactual when successful
 ```

 ## Evaluation Metrics